 Haaga-Helia's COVID-19 policies

-Events can be arranged on campuses on a case-by-case basis if they follow the authorities' instructions, and safe distances and other safety instructions are followed.
+Events can be arranged on campuses on a case-by-case basis if they follow the authorities' instructions, and safe distances and other safety instructions.

 Safety instructions on campuses